 Nowadays, various kinds of organic fertilizers are sold on the market at varying prices, from cheap to expensive for farmers.
 Organic fertilizer is made from natural ingredients, such as animal dung, animal urine, or leaves which are actually widely found in the farmer's environment.
-Therefore, farmers can actually make their own organic fertilizer from natural ingredients (biological resources) from the surrounding environment, thereby saving production costs, and ultimately increasing farmer income (Aminatun et al, 2011).
+Therefore, farmers can actually make their own organic fertilizer from natural ingredients (biological resources) from the surrounding environment, thereby saving production costs, and ultimately increasing farmer income.